Health Tech Research

 Extended Narrative

-Neuro Health turns a hypertension-literacy research program into a student-facing mobile product: daily sodium and activity tracking, structured education and quizzes, and MiniMax-guided coaching behind rate-limited Express APIs and Supabase-backed data.
+Neuro Health turns a hypertension-literacy research program into a student-facing mobile product: daily sodium and activity tracking, structured education and quizzes, AI-guided coaching, and GPS-recorded exercise sessions.

-The app is private to the study—no public repo or live demo—but the case study documents how research constraints (safety, privacy, adolescent UX) shaped the Expo, TypeScript, and backend design choices outlined in the sections above.
+The app is private to the study—no public repo or live demo—but the case study documents how research constraints (safety, privacy, adolescent UX, and data integrity) shaped the Expo, TypeScript, and backend design choices outlined above.

 Building health-tech or research software?

-Neuro Health shows how I approach sensitive mobile workflows, AI integration, and research-aligned product design.
+Neuro Health shows how I approach sensitive mobile workflows, AI integration, GPS tracking, and research-aligned product design.